Knight Rider: Film adaptation

 In March 2002, Revolution Studios announced a partnership with Mayhem Pictures to create a film adaptation of the television series.
 The film would be re-designed to be similar to Revolution's previous project, XXX.
 Series creator Glen A. Larson was hired to write the first script draft, with the series' lead actor David Hasselhoff attached as an advisor and also have an onscreen role.
 In April 2003, Revolution Studios hired screenwriters David Elliott and Paul Lovett to pen the film's script.
 In April 2004, the premise of the film was described as having Hasselhoff reprise his role as Michael Knight, now the mentor to the protagonist as Devon Miles mentored Knight in the television series.
 The protagonist would be Knight's son, inheriting his father's role and driving the vehicle KITT.
 The producers' choice for the role was actor Ben Affleck.

 In May 2006, The Weinstein Company acquired film rights to adapt Knight Rider from series creator Larson.
 He expressed his interest in the film adaptation as a potential franchise property.
 The following September, Hasselhoff invited actor Orlando Bloom to portray Knight's son in the film adaptation, but Bloom turned down the offer.
 In April 2007, Hasselhoff said, that the film was in development at Miramax, and that he would at least have a cameo in the film.

 On June 26, 2013, Brad Copeland was writing a script for a Knight Rider film after beating out Travis Beacham, Alex Kurtzman and Roberto Orci.

-On February 13, 2014, Schmoes Know reports that actors Chris Pratt and Danny McBride are in talks for roles and may use a sort of action-comedy hybrid in the same vein as 21 Jump Street.
+On February 13, 2014, Schmoes Know reported that actors Chris Pratt and Danny McBride were in talks for roles and may use a sort of action-comedy hybrid in the same vein as 21 Jump Street.

-In December 2015, a media report indicated that a new web series named Knight Rider Heroes was in the works and will include David Hasselhoff.
+In December 2015, a media report indicated that a new web series named Knight Rider Heroes was in the works and would include David Hasselhoff.
 This concept was never completed or released.
 The project is believed to be abandoned.

 In August 2020, Deadline reported that Spyglass Media Group has teamed with Atomic Monster’s James Wan and Michael Clear to develop the film with Judson Scott serving as executive producer and TJ Fixman adapting the screenplay.

+In August 2025, The Hollywood Reporter reported that Cobra Kai creators Jon Hurwitz, Hayden Schlossberg, and Josh Heald are in talks to write and produce a feature film at Universal Pictures, the former two aiming to direct.
+The film is additionally produced by 87North Productions and Spyglass Media Group and continues off a previous script penned by Kevin Burrows and Matt Mider.